2018 Vermont gubernatorial election

-The 2018 Vermont gubernatorial election took place on November 6, 2018, to elect the Governor of Vermont, concurrently with the election of Vermont's Class I U.S. Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
-Incumbent Republican Governor Phil Scott, who was first elected in 2016, was re-elected to a second term in office.
-Hallquist's 40.4% was also the worst performance for a Democratic Party candidate since 2008.
-As of 2022 this election marked the last time a Democratic candidate won a county in a gubernatorial election in Vermont, as well as the last time the Republican candidate didn’t win by more than 40 points.
+The 2018 Vermont gubernatorial election took place on November 6, 2018, to elect the governor of Vermont, concurrently with the election of Vermont's Class I U.S. Senate seat, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+Incumbent Republican governor Phil Scott, who was first elected in 2016, was re-elected to a second term in office.
+Hallquist's 40.3% was also the worst performance for a Democratic Party candidate since 2008.
+This was one of eight Republican-held governorships up for election in a state that Hillary Clinton won in the 2016 presidential election.

+Despite initial expectations of a potentially close race due to national blue wave, Scott easily won reelection in what became a difficult year for Republicans, winning by 15 percentage points.
+As of 2025, this election marked the last time a Democratic candidate won a county in a gubernatorial election in Vermont.

 Background

 Along with New Hampshire, Vermont is one of only two states where governors are elected to two-year terms.
 Republican Phil Scott was elected in the 2016 election.